 Closing the email with something memorable can help your brand and it will make the reader excited about your emails.

-Also, attention spans are shrinking every day, and you want to make every line of your email worth.
+Also, attention spans are shrinking every day, and you want to make every line of your email worth it.
 And that is why original sign-offs can be a real breakthrough…

 Here are some original sign offs you can use: